dragoncoder047/aelith/README.md

 ## TODO

+* [ ] Fix bug where pause menu gets stuck behind other dialogs and can be opened while the other dialogs are active
+  * Probably just a simple forEventGroup addition to fix
 * [ ] Make sounds different when walking on / falling on grating.
 * [ ] Fix bugs where horn disappears when invoking continuation
 * [ ] Add final "CPU" for player to sacrifice all their continuation traps and get call/cc.